daveshap/Benevolent_AGI/README.md

   - Resources

 ### 5. **Cognitive Control:**
-The executive function layer issues overall directives and project plans while the cognitive control layer has to do with task selection and task switching.
+While the executive function layer issues overall directives and project plans while the cognitive control layer has to do with task selection and task switching.
 This layer judges which task to take next, when that task is complete, and when it makes sense to switch tasks.
 This layer includes concepts such as *frustration* and *cognitive damping*.
 Frustration is a signal that keeps track of the ratio of successes to failures, so that the agent knows when it should try something else.
 Cognitive damping is basically a process of internal debate.
   - Task Switching
   - Task Selection
   - Frustration